-The Dockside Gallery is where the journey to America begins.
-Here you can imagine what it must have been like for Irish immigrants as they boarded the ship to the New World.
+The Ship and Dockside Gallery is where the journey to America begins.
+Here you can imagine what it was like for Irish emigrants as they boarded the ship to the New World.

-This building from the early 1800s originally stood in Great Georges Street, Belfast, adjacent to Ritchie’s dock, which is now Corporation Square.
-It was dismantled, transported and re-erected in the dockside gallery at the Ulster American Folk Park in 1988.
+The building facing the ship stood in Great Georges Street, Belfast, next to Ritchie’s dock, now Corporation Square.
+It dates from the 1800s.
+The building from the 1700s beside the ship is from Bridge Street, Londonderry, on the west bank of the River Foyle.
+Both were rebuilt at the Ulster American Folk Park in 1988.

 Climb the stairs to the upper deck.
 Look at the galley or caboose on the upper deck of the ship.
 This is where main meals are cooked.
 Have a look for the ship’s wheel on the poop deck and the windlass for winding in the anchor.